BenBoZ/benboz.github.io/_drafts/structured-debugging.md

 date: 2016-09-07T22:33:01-04:00
 ---

 If you haven't read my other [debugging](/tags/#debugging) post about visualizing software, I advice you to start there.
 You should now have a proper understanding of what software is and how to visualize it.
-Also the term _bugs_ is completly clear.
+Also the term _bugs_ is completely clear.

 Developers spend up to 50% of their time debugging according to [research by Cambridge university](http://download.microsoft.com/documents/rus/visualstudio/03_CambridgeUniversity_study-time_and_cost_saved_using_RDBs-January_20....pdf).
 But education typically lacks training on the subject [(McCauley 2008).](http://faculty.salisbury.edu/~xswang/research/papers/debugging/computerscienceeducation/contentserver1.pdf)

-In this blogpost I want to give you a usefull collection of abstract ways to think about debugging.
+In this blog post I want to give you a useful collection of abstract ways to think about debugging.
-If you write code for a living you probably recognise most (or all) of the techniques, but as starter this can help you structuring your debugging efforts.
+If you write code for a living you probably recognize most (or all) of the techniques, but as starter this can help you structuring your debugging efforts.

 > __Disclaimer__
 > * There is no golden gun/silver bullet which solves all problems!